Psyllid Feeding Damage and Disease Transmission

 Recommended chemical controls for the Asian citrus psyllid.

-Recommended chemical controls for the Asian citrus psyllid during bloom.
+Recommended chemical controls for Asian citrus psyllid during bloom.